zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/pipeline-settings.md

 **Using objects or dicts**

-Settings can be passed in directly as BaseSettings-subclassed objects, or a dictionary representation of the object.
+Settings can be passed in directly as `BaseSettings`-subclassed objects, or a dictionary representation of the object.
 For example, a Docker configuration can be passed in as follows:

 ```python
 from zenml.config import DockerSettings